-9. Get organised
+9. Get organis

-- For effective time management, this tip needs to actually go on your to-do list. + - + actually need will be like finding a needle in a haystack. - + to mention how hard clutter can make it to focus. - Little things make a big difference.
-Create a filing system for documents, make sure your + work is always saved in the relevant place. - Unsubscribe to emails you no longer need. + - Just think-you only have to do it once, but you get the benefits forever. +
+- For effective time management, this tip needs to actually go on your to-do list. - If you have piles of papers scattered all over your desk or work space, finding the one you actually need will be like finding a needle in a haystack. - There are few things as frustrating as wasting valuable time looking for misplaced items.
+Not to mention how hard clutter can make it to focus. - Little things make a big difference.
+Create a filing system for documents, make sure your work is always saved in the relevant place. - Unsubscribe to emails you no longer need. - Just think-you only have to do it once, but you get the benefits forever.

-10. Eliminate distractions
+10. Eliminate distracti

-- Social media, YouTube, messages, emails the distractions can be limitless. + - + - + Turn off messaging notifications. - + your top two distractions and focus on conquering those for two weeks. - + all help you stay focused during the day-especially when that afternoon slump hits.
+- Social media, YouTube, messages, emails the distractions can be limitless. - The key to good time management is being proactive about getting rid of them.
+Shut your door to interruptions.
+Close all windows except the one that you are currently working on. - Turn off messaging notifications. - → Take small steps to achieve this it can be hard to remove everything all in one go!
+Identify your top two distractions and focus on conquering those for two weeks. - Always remember that getting enough sleep, drinking enough water, and eating healthily can all help you stay focused during the day-especially when that afternoon slump hits.